viamrobotics/docs/docs/extend/modular-resources/examples/odrive.md

 1. Run `odrivetool backup-config config.json` to extract your configs to a file called `config.json`.
    See the [ODrive documentation](https://docs.odriverobotics.com/v/latest/odrivetool.html#configuration-backup) for more info.
+2. Configure `iq_msg_rate_ms` to a value appropriate for your usage.
-2. `iq_msg_rate_ms` in the config defaults to `0`.
+   By default, `iq_msg_rate_ms` is set to `0`.
    You must set this to or around `100` to use the [motor API's `SetPower` method](https://docs.viam.com/components/motor/#setpower).
-3. If you add an `odrive_config_file` to an `canbus` motor, you will have to leave the serial connection established with your ODrive plugged in to the USB port, in addition to wiring the CANH and CANL pins.
+3. If you add an `odrive_config_file` to a `canbus` motor, you will have to leave the serial connection established with your ODrive plugged in to the USB port, in addition to wiring the CANH and CANL pins.

+See the [ODrive sample `config.json` file](https://github.com/viamrobotics/odrive/tree/main/sample-configs) for an example of an `odrive_config_file`.

 An alternative to adding an `odrive_config_file` is running the command `odrivetool restore-config /path/to/config.json` in your terminal.
+See the [ODrive documentation](https://docs.odriverobotics.com/v/latest/odrivetool.html#configuration-backup) for more info.

 ## Troubleshooting